wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 * Compatibility with  [**Side Cart WooCommerce plugin**](https://wordpress.org/plugins/side-cart-woocommerce/) –  enhances the user experience, and enables customers to stay on the same page and handle the items in the cart.

-* Upsell Order Bump is fully compatible with WooCommerce High-Performance Order Storage (HPOS).
+* Upsell Funnel Builder is fully compatible with WooCommerce High-Performance Order Storage (HPOS).

 * Compatibility with the [**Ultimate Gift Cards for WooCommerce**](https://wordpress.org/plugins/woo-gift-cards-lite/) plugin that allows your customers to redeem their gift cards.